-July 31, 2017, is the 100th anniversary of the beginning of the 3rd Ypres campaign, culminating in the wasteful Battle of Passchendaele, which claimed the lives of at least 44 volunteers from, or associated with, the local area.
+July 31, 2017, is the 100th anniversary of the beginning of the 3rd Ypres campaign, culminating in the wasteful Battle of Passchendaele, which claimed the lives of at least 44 volunteers from, or associated with, the local area, and 1 RFC Pilot who was shot down and captured.

 100 years ago a handful of Royal Flying Corps pilots — including the newly graduated 2nd Lieutenant P.G.
 Taylor — contested the skies with German hunting squadrons.